-BEWARD N100 is a compact VGA IP-camera (Pic.
-2.1) with H.264/MPEG-4/MJPEG multistream video, a built-in microphone, the microSD/SDHC card slot and a new generation highly sensitive CMOS image sensor.
+BEWARD N600 is an outdoor high-quality IP-camera (Pic.
+2.1) with a 640x480 resolution, H.264/MPEG-4/MJPEG multi-stream video, the microSD/SDHC card slot and a new generation highly sensitive CMOS image sensor.

-BEWARD N100 makes possible watching real-time video recording from any part of the world by means of the most standard operating systems and web browsers.
+BEWARD N600 makes possible watching real-time video recording from any part of the world by means of the most standard operating systems and web browsers.